Sanjanajeevagan/HILL-CIPHER/README.md

-# HILL CIPHER
+# EX.
+NO: 3 HILL CIPHER
 HILL CIPHER
-EX.
-NO: 3 AIM:

-IMPLEMENTATION OF HILL CIPHER
+## AIM

-## To write a C program to implement the hill cipher substitution techniques.
+To write a C program to implement the hill cipher substitution techniques.

 ## DESCRIPTION: